Joseph J. Cordes

 - Applied econometrics

 Professor Joe Cordes joined the George Washington University faculty in 1975.
-He is Associate Director of the Trachtenberg School and Professor of Economics, Public Policy and Public Administration, and International Affairs.
+He is professor of Economics, Public Policy and Public Administration, and International Affairs and a co-director of the George Washington Regulatory Studies Center.

 Dr. Cordes was a Brookings Economic Policy fellow in the Office of Tax Policy in the U.S. Department of the Treasury in 1980-81, and served as a senior economist on the Treasury's Tax Reform project in 1984.
 From 1989 to 1991 he was Deputy Assistant Director for Tax Analysis at the Congressional Budget Office.
 He was a Visiting Fellow at the Urban Institute in 1998-1999, and is currently an Associate Scholar in the Center on Nonprofits and Philanthropy at the Urban Institute.
 He has been a consultant to the Washington, DC Tax Revision Commission, the RAND Corporation, and numerous government agencies including the Congressional Budget Office, Internal Revenue Service Office of Research, the U.S. Treasury Department, National Institute of Standards and Technology, and the National Research Council.